This article was updated on July 5, 2018.

 Start Planning Early

-Before you go on vacation, you must make sure that all of your affairs are in order.
-In the two weeks leading up to your time off, you should strive to finish off all of your major projects, pay any necessary bills, brief your employees on any additional responsibilities they will need to take on while you're gone and contact any major clients to let them know when you will be away.
-No matter the circumstances, you should try to avoid waiting until the day before your vacation to try to finish all of these tasks.
+Before you go on vacation, make sure that all of your affairs are in order.
+In the two weeks leading up to your time off, strive to finish off all of your major projects, pay any necessary bills, brief your employees on any additional responsibilities they will need to take on while you're gone and contact any major clients to let them know when you will be away.
+No matter the circumstances, try to avoid waiting until the day before your vacation to try to finish all of these tasks.

 Find a Suitable Second-in-Command